UAD EFFECTS & PLUG-IN CHAINS FOR MASTERING

 Lazar: Although I have a lot of amazing analog gear and tape machines at The Lodge, unfortunately, sometimes budgets do not allow for lengthy sessions and the extra cost of analog tape.
 In those instances, I rely on the UAD tape machine plugins.
 I frequently use the Ampex ATR-102 Mastering Tape Recorder Plug-In to add just the right touch of analog flavor and vibe.
 I am very lucky to have the analog version of the limited-edition Shadow Hills Mastering Compressor at The Lodge, and I absolutely love it.
 A lot of the albums I have mastered have been blessed with a stereo trip through that analog box but, that being said, to be able to manipulate certain stems digitally with the UAD plug-in version of that world class compressor, before hitting my analog chain, is nothing short of awesome.

-Katz: I use the UAD Studer and Ampex tape decks on occasion, though I have my preferences outside the box as well.
-We’re seeing more and more stem mastering situations and, for those, the UAD Ocean Way can be used to bring out ambience or space on vocals that are too small or too dry.
-I’m also fond of using the UAD EMT 250 when I’m working with stems.
+Katz: I use the UAD Studer A800 Multichannel Tape Recorder and Ampex ATR-102 Mastering Tape Recorder decks on occasion, though I have my preferences outside the box as well.
+We’re seeing more and more stem mastering situations and, for those, the UAD Ocean Way Studios can be used to bring out ambience or space on vocals that are too small or too dry.
+I’m also fond of using the UAD EMT 250 Classic Electronic Reverb when I’m working with stems.
 That’s an excellent re-creation and makes for good reverb, so why not use it for stem mastering?

 7. How do you know when a track that you’re mastering is done?